spoorthipujariadobe/aepsdk-optimize-android/docs/api-reference.md

 ### resetIdentities

-This `MobileCore` API can also be invoked to clear out the client-side data for Optimize extension, e.g. in-memory propositions cache.
+This `MobileCore` API is a request to each extension to reset its identities.
+Every extension responds to this request in it's own unique manner.
+For example, Optimize extension uses this API call to clear out its client-side in-memory propositions cache.

+> [!WARNING]
+> This is a **destructive** API call and can lead to unintended behavior, e.g. resetting of Experience Cloud ID (ECID).
+It should be sparingly used and extreme caution should be followed!

 <!-- tabs:start -->